 Rev. Smith has served as a lecturer/workshop leader for the historic Hampton Ministers and Musicians Conference (2013), John Carroll University, Cleveland, Ohio for the Annual Martin Luther King, Jr., observance (“Continuing the Dream: Women and the Ministry, 2014), keynote speaker for the Church of the Brethren, Annual Conference Intercultural Luncheon, dealing with the injustices of sexism and racism (2014), as well as for the Church of the Brethren National Older Adult Conference, guest preacher (2015).

-In addition to her role as a senior pastor, Rev. Smith currently serves as adjunct faculty for Ashland Theological Seminary as a small group leader in the Master of Divinity Cohort.
+In addition to her role as a senior pastor, Rev. Smith currently serves as a professor for the Cleveland Baptist Association Quarterly Training Institute and the Ohio Leadership Academy.
+She has also served as adjunct faculty for Ashland Theological Seminary as a small group leader in the Master of Divinity Cohort.
 Rev. Smith continues to receive invitations to lecture, preach and teach, locally and nationally from churches, clergy groups, denominations, universities and seminaries, addressing the interlocking injustices of sexism, racism, classism and ageism.

 Rev. Smith is the proud wife of Mr. Aristide Smith, Jr. Together they have two sons, Aristide Smith, III and Caleb Alexander Smith and one daughter, Aris Christine Smith.
 For all of these blessings, Rev. Smith simply says, “To God be the glory for the great things He has done!”